-Note: Political risk is defined as the risk of non-payment or non-servicing of payment for goods or services, loans, trade-related finance and dividends, and the non-repatriation of capital.
-Principal risks include war, civil disturbance, nationalization, a change in rules on capital outflow or currency convertibility and lack of foreign exchange.
-The vertical scale has been inverted and so higher values mean higher political risk.
+Note: Political risk is defined as the risk of nonpayment or nonservicing of payment for goods or services, loans, trade-related finance and dividends, and the nonrepatriation of capital.
+Principal risks include war, civil disturbance, nationalization, a change in rules on capital outflow or currency convertibility, and lack of foreign exchange.
+Higher values mean higher political risk.